interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 ##### Main Function and fragColor
 We'll go through the same process as the previous examples: changing `mainImage` to `main`, removing the parameters inside the `()`, and declaring at the beginning: <br>
 `layout(location = 0) out vec4 fragColor;` <br>
-Next,go through both shaders and change all 'fragCoord' references to 'gl_FragCoord'.
+Next, go through both shaders and change all `fragCoord` references to `gl_FragCoord`.
 If we look at the 'Info' DATs, we can see an error about data types.
-That's because the main function call asked for 'vec2 fragCoord' but the built in 'gl_FragCoord' is a vec4.
-We'll need to go through the main function, and wherever we find 'gl_FragCoord' variable without the `.x` or `.y` after it, we have to add '.xy'.
+That's because the main function call asked for 'vec2 fragCoord' but the built in 'gl_FragCoord' is a vec4.<br>
+We'll need to go through the main function, and wherever we find `gl_FragCoord` variable without the `.x` or `.y` after it, we have to add `.xy`.
 (If you change it in the main function, it will be vec2's that are passed to the other functions, which is what we want).
-Remember, if the code is referencing 'gl_FragCoord.x' or 'gl_FragCoord.y' then we don't need to change it, since the `.x` and `.y` are selecting the float value from inside the vector already.
+Remember, if the code is referencing 'gl_FragCoord.x' or 'gl_FragCoord.y' then we don't need to change it, since the `.x` and `.y` are selecting the float value from inside the vector already. <br>
-This example only has 1 instance in each main function that needs to be changed.
+This example only has 1 instance in each main function that needs to be changed.<br>
-The main function for 'Buf_A' should look like this :
+The main function for 'Buf_A' should look like this:<br>
 ```
 void main()
 {